 Spices used in this recipe

-Cream the butter and sugar with an electric whisk.
+Cream the butter and sugar with an electric mixer.
 Add icing sugar and blend.
-Sift flour with Anise Myrtle and salt and then slowly add to the mixture alternating with orange blossom water until a smooth dough is formed.
+Sift flour with Anise Myrtle and salt and then slowly add to the mixture, alternating with orange blossom water until a smooth dough is formed.